 Friday

-A slight chance of snow showers.
-Mostly cloudy, with a high near 36.
-Little or no snow accumulation expected.
+A chance of rain showers.
+Mostly cloudy, with a high near 60.
+Chance of precipitation is 50%.

 Additional Pictures